huangrh/rstarating/README.md

 # CMS Hospital Compare Star Rating SAS Pack Replica

 -----
 ### Introduction
-The initial goal is to reimplement the [SAS-Pack](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier3&cid=1228775958130) for the CMS Hospital Compare Overall Star Rating as posted on [https://www.qualitynet.org](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1228775183434) through .
+The initial goal is to reimplement the [SAS-Pack](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier3&cid=1228775958130) for the CMS Hospital Compare Overall Star Rating as posted on [https://www.qualitynet.org](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1228775183434) in [R](https://cran.r-project.org/).
 During the reimplementation, two major issues have been found:

 - CMS's K-means clustering, which runs for ONE iteratrion, failed to converge.
 This leads to ~ 1/4 hospitals receiving an incorrect star rating.